DataBiosphere/data-explorer/README.md

 * Create export bucket.
 This only needs to be done once per deploy project.
 Run `deploy/create-export-url-bucket.sh DATASET` from the root of the repo, where `DATASET` is the name of the directory in `dataset_config`.
-* The Export to Saturn feature requires a service account private key.
+* The Send to Terra feature requires a service account private key.
 Follow these instructions to download a key.
 This needs to be done once per person per deploy project.
 If three people run Data Explorer with the same deploy project, then all three need to download a key for the deploy project.